rancher/docs/content/rancher/v2.x/en/installation/air-gap-high-availability/install-rancher/_index.md

       --set ingress.tls.source=secret \
 ```

-1. Now that Rancher is running, see [Adding TLS Secrets]({{< baseurl >}}/rancher/v2.x/en/installation/ha/helm-rancher/tls-secrets/) to publish the certificate files so Rancher and the ingress controller can use them.
+1. See [Adding TLS Secrets]({{< baseurl >}}/rancher/v2.x/en/installation/ha/helm-rancher/tls-secrets/) to publish the certificate files so Rancher and the ingress controller can use them.
 {{% /accordion %}}

-## D. Copy and Apply Manifests
+## D. Install Rancher

-Copy the rendered manifest directories to a system that has access to the Rancher server cluster.
+Copy the rendered manifest directories to a system that has access to the Rancher server cluster to complete installation.

 Use `kubectl` to create namespaces and apply the rendered manifests.